dreamsdk/.github/profile/README.md

 # Welcome to DreamSDK!

+> [!IMPORTANT]
+> The current release package, DreamSDK R3 was released in 2023.
+KallistiOS changed a lot since then, so the package is currently unusable.
+DreamSDK R4 is currently work-in-progress and will be probably released in Summer 2025.
+Thank you for your patience!

 **DreamSDK is a modern, ready-to-use environment for the Sega Dreamcast development, designed for the Microsoft Windows platform**.